 But if you look closely, it was the long term British policy of ‘Divide and Rule’ because of which they were able to give birth to, and later multiply animosity between Hindus and Muslims in India; this culminated into a demand of partition.

 Similarly, Korea got divided into North and South after its Japan lost in the World War 2.

 USSR occupied its northern parts while USA occupied its southern parts.
 The Korean civil war was backed by these superpowers and led to a division that still persists.

 India-Pakistan boundaries the (Radcliffe line) at Punjab and Bengal was drawn by Sir Cyril Radcliffe.
 He had never visited India and had done this consequential task after consulting outdated maps.

 Similarly, the 4 km wide DMZ was built around the 38th parallel because the US generals found it easy to locate on the map.

-In both the cases, the natives had no say in the division and the boundaries were clumsily drawn, without taking into consideration the society and culture of the adjacent areas.
+In both cases, the natives had no say in the division and the boundaries were clumsily drawn, without taking into consideration the society and culture of the adjacent areas.

-Korean Peninsula witnessed a civil war after its independence (from 1950-53) and it ended in stalemate.
+Korean Peninsula witnessed a civil war after its independence (from 1950-53) and it ended in a stalemate.
 It means that the war is still not over.

 On the other hand, India and Pakistan have also fought several wars since independence, 4 to be particular.
 Even as recently as 2 weeks ago, we were on the verge of another war!

 Ideologies taken up by each neighbouring pair is starkly opposite to its counterpart.